Canola oil contains trans fats, inflammatory omega-6 fats, and free radicals that increase the risk for mental health problems. Learn how to avoid it.

 It’s particularly discouraging that canola oil is the oil of choice in so many snacks and prepared foods marketed as “healthy” and found in every health food store.

-So if you really want to limit your intake of canola oil, you’ll have to say goodbye to most processed foods and eat real food instead.
+So if you really want to limit your intake of canola oil, you’ll have to say goodbye to many processed foods and stick mainly with unprocessed foods that do not come pre-packaged in a box, bag, carton, bottle, or other container.

 While eating mainly unprocessed foods can be hard because processed foods are so prevalent, in the long run it is one of the best dietary changes you can make.

-Almost everything that’s bad about canola oil can also be said about other seed-based vegetable oils like soy, sunflower, and safflower oil, so it’s a mistake to switch to these instead.
+Note: Almost everything that’s bad about canola oil can also be said about other seed-based vegetable oils such as soy, sunflower, and safflower oil.
+Don’t make the mistake of switching to these oils instead.

-Here are the oils and fats you should be eating instead.
+Here are the oils and fats you should be eating for overall health and brain health.

 You may have heard that you shouldn’t cook with olive oil, but this is a myth.

-Heating — even for very long periods of time — does not degrade extra virgin olive oil’s nutrients.
-(48)
+Heating — even for very long periods of time — does not degrade extra virgin olive oil’s nutritional profile.

 Coconut oil is a very brain-healthy fat that was previously vilified for containing saturated fat, but that’s what makes it so stable for cooking.

-You can use coconut oil to bake, saute, roast and fry or you can add it to soups, smoothies, rice or hot cereal.
+Additionally, you can add it to soups, smoothies, rice, or hot cereal.

 Butter’s health benefits are due mainly to its high butyrate content.

-Why Canola Oil Is Bad for Brain Health: The Bottom Line
+Why Canola Oil Is Bad for Brain Health: Take the Next Step

-Canola oil is a popular vegetable oil that is highly processed and anything but natural.
+Canola oil is a popular vegetable oil that is highly processed.

-It’s a main dietary source of inflammatory omega-6 fatty acids and damaging free radicals.
+It’s a main dietary source of trans fats, inflammatory omega-6 fatty acids, and damaging free radicals.

-Canola oil is found in virtually all processed, restaurant and fast foods though, so it can be hard to avoid.
+Canola oil is ubiquitous in processed, restaurant, and fast foods, so it can be hard to avoid.

 You can start by reading labels and eating more food you’ve made at home with healthy fats like extra virgin olive oil and coconut oil.